Query-Backed Data Source Tutorial

 - Click Edit in the Latency section.

 - Complete the Set Time field, and then select MINUTES, HOURS, or DAYS from the subsequent dropdown menu.

 - Click Apply.

 This setting impacts the following behaviors:

 - How long Immuta waits to refresh data that is in cache by querying the native data source.
 For example, if you only load data once a day in the native source, this setting should be greater than 24 hours.
 If data is constantly loaded in the native source, you need to decide how much data latency is tolerable vs how much load you want on your data source.
-This is only relevant to the Immuta Virtual Filesystem; SQL will always interactively query the native database.
+This is only relevant to Immuta S3; SQL will always interactively query the native database.